 Account managers may be assigned to a particular type of client relationship, such as B2B or individual customer support, or they may handle a variety of different account types.
 Some account managers interface directly with client representatives, while some focus more on the administrative side.

 According to the BLS, account manager positions are common in multiple industries.
 Here are the top five industries for account managers in 2012 and the percentage of working account managers employed by each industry that year:

 - Manufacturing: 13 percent

 - Management of companies and enterprises: 8 percent

 Most account managers work in offices and interact with both superiors and subordinates on a regular basis.
-Communication over both email and telephone is an extremely common aspect of the job, and work weeks of more than 40 hours may be a regular feature of some positions.
+Communication over email and telephone is an extremely common aspect of the job, and work weeks of more than 40 hours may be a regular feature of some positions.